 Umbrella Insurance in 2026: Do You Actually Need It?

-The basic pitch: for $150-$300 a year, you can buy $1 million of liability protection above your auto and homeowners limits.
+The basic pitch: for $150-$300 a year, you can buy $1 million of liability protection above your auto and homeowners limits per the NAIC consumer guide on personal umbrella insurance.
 That's a remarkable price-to-coverage ratio for what could otherwise be a catastrophic lawsuit.
 The question is whether you're in the population where that protection is actually needed.

 This guide answers concretely: what umbrella covers, what it costs, who genuinely benefits, how much to buy, and how to comparison-shop without getting upsold.